 Dutch pea soup

-You can find pea soup in restaurants and smaller eateries in Amsterdam in autumn and winter.
+Be sure to grab some Dutch pea soup in winter in Amsterdam.
+It’s easy to find and definitely recommended.
+You can find pea soup in winter and in autumn in Amsterdam in restaurants and smaller eateries in Amsterdam.
 Look for signs that say: erwtensoep.
 It’s delicious and wonderfully filling.

 2. Take a tram ride